ibm-cloud-docs/cloud-databases-gen2/howto-manage-backups.md

 2. Click **Restore**.
 3. On the **Provisioning** page, select from some available options.
     - The new instance is automatically named `<name>-restore-[timestamp]`, but you can rename it.
-    - You can also select the region where the new instance is located.
-Cross-region restores are supported, except for restoring into or out of the `eu-de` region.
     - You can choose the initial resource allocation, either to expand or shrink the resources on the new instance.
-You can also enable or disable dedicated cores.
 Note that if you decrease your resource amount, it may lead to provision failure or your database not functioning properly.
 4. Click **Restore backup**.
 A "restore from backup started" message appears.
 Clicking **Your new instance is available now** takes you to your _Resources List_.

 ### Restoring a backup in the CLI